Look who’s driving now: Your teen!

 As a nurse practitioner at our Diabetes and Endocrine Clinic in Neenah, Wis., I have the privilege of providing diabetes care to Cara — a 13-year old figure skater.
 She eats a healthy diet, exercises and tries hard to get plenty of rest.
 But she struggles with fitting it all in while maintaining good grades in school.

 I asked Cara, “Who’s on your diabetes team?”
-Listing people who could help her manage her diabetes was a great reminder that she is not …Continue reading →
+Listing people who could help her manage her diabetes was a great reminder that she is not …Click here to continue reading

 I am pleased to announce that for the second year in a row, Children’s Hospital of Wisconsin is one of six hospitals to win $5,000 worth of breastfeeding products in an online contest sponsored by Medela, a leading maker of breastfeeding and breast pumping products.
 During November, people were asked to visit the Medela website and vote for their favorite Neonatal Intensive Care Unit (NICU) in recognition of national Prematurity Awareness Month. …Continue reading this post